 Where the Nissan excels is in sheer volume of space for people and cargo.
 The front seats are well-bolstered in the backrests, paired with short, flat, unsupportive bottom cushions.
 Four adults can fit into a Versa, though it's best if they're not among your very tallest friends.
 But only upper trim levels get the folding back seat that doubles the space in the large trunk and turns the Versa as a shopping cart or moving van.

 The interior of the Hyundai is comfortable and spacious for passengers, one of the best in its class.
 Even tall passengers can get in and out of the front seats easily; inside, they have enough headroom and legroom.
 Back-seat space is respectable for a car this size, and there's plenty of room for smaller items,

 Safety is not a strong spot for either vehicle, partly reflecting their age.
 Both the Versa Sedan and the Versa Note hatchback have safety ratings that are checkered.
-The NHTSA gives the Versa four stars out of five in all tests, and the IIHS gives it the worst rating of "poor" on the new small-overlap front crash test.
+The NHTSA gives the Versa four stars out of five in all tests, and the IIHS gave the 2015 version its worst rating of "poor" on the new small-overlap front crash test (it hasn't scored the 2016, however).
 The Accent too scores four stars with the federal government, and there are extra notes about its performance in side crashes as well.
 In IIHS testing, the Accent also received a poor score on the small-overlap test.
 Neither car offers any of the latest electronic active-safety systems.